Shweta7157/Shweta7157/README.md

 ### Hi there 👋

 - 🔭 I’m a Software Developer working on MEAN, MERN & Full stack development.
 I have experience in HTML, CSS, Bootstrap, Javascript, Typescript, React, Redux, React Native & Angular.
 - 🌱 I love digging into new Technologies.
-I’m currently learning Express, Node and MongoDB.
+I’m currently learning Node, Express and MongoDB.